-The construction materials and contracting segment, Knife River Corporation, with its subsidiaries, mines aggregates and markets crushed stone, sand, gravel and related construction materials, including ready-mixed concrete, cement, asphalt, liquid asphalt and other value-added products.
-It also performs integrated contracting services.
+The construction materials and contracting segment, Knife River Corporation, with its subsidiaries, mines aggregates and markets crushed stone, sand, gravel and related construction materials, including ready-mix concrete, asphalt and other value-added products.
+It also distributes cement and asphalt oil.
+It performs integrated contracting services.
 Knife River operates in the central, southern and western United States and Alaska and Hawaii.
-Knife River has approximately 1.1 billion tons of aggregate reserves as of December 31, 2020.
+It had more than 1 billion tons of aggregate reserves as of December 31, 2021.